-Bristol Palin, Dakota Meyer Divorce After 2 Years of Marriage: Reports
+Bristol Palin, Dakota Meyer Divorce After 2 Years of Marriage

 Bristol Palin and Dakota Meyer have split.

-According to the Daily Mail, Meyer has filed for divorce from the 27-year-old daughter of Sarah Palin after almost two years of marriage.
+Meyer has filed for divorce from the 27-year-old daughter of Sarah Palin after almost two years of marriage, E!
+News can confirm.
 Bristol and her husband—a U.S. Marine vet who received a 2009 Medal of Honor—called off their wedding in May 2015.
 They tied the knot a year later.

+Meyer filed a petition for divorce on January 29 in Austin, Tex.
+Bristol has yet to respond.

 The couple has two children together, they welcomed a daughter, Sailor Grace Meyer, in December 2015.
 Two years later, the couple welcomed their second child together, a girl named Atlee Bay Meyer in May 2017.